Content overview :

 - Fiscal Policy: Governments can increase or decrease spending to influence demand for foreign goods.

-The Balance of Payments, a seemingly dry economic statistic, is a dynamic reflection of a country's economic interactions with the world.
+The Balance of Payments, a seemingly dry economic statistic, dynamically reflects a country's economic interactions with the world.
 In an era of global interdependence, understanding BOP nuances becomes not just an academic exercise but a necessity for policymakers, investors, and even everyday citizens.